Behavioral Intervention Team

 - The Assistant Dean of Students will make parental notifications.

-Director of University Counseling Center (mental health professional)
+University Counseling Center (mental health professional)

 - The mental health professional cannot disclose identifiable patient information however; she or he can offer assistance by talking in hypothetical terms about similar situations or offering guidance regarding the best plan of action given the details of the specific case.